 When your digestive system is a bit out of whack and you want a quick fix, try some of these techniques that work for us…

 We store our probiotics in the refrigerator, and bring them on trips.
 The two probiotic strains that we keep on hand are Acidophilus and Saccharomyces Boulardii capsules (I order them from GI Pro Health).
 One of the most effective probiotics is homemade yogurt.
-If you are lactose-intolerant, culture your yogurt for 24 hours.
+If you are following SCD or are lactose-intolerant, culture your yogurt for 24 hours.

 Warm cup of lemon water